Justincisive/Aussienomics/content/posts/how-to-fix-rugby-in-australia.md

 Rugby Australia (which also has a 'limited budget') could learn a lesson a lesson or two from their success.
 For example, it could immediately scrap the Giteau Law.
 It could double the number of local players contracted to the Wallabies, to be determined through a new independently determined position ranking system.
 And it should allow players and coaches to move wherever in the World they can earn the most, diffusing what they learn to their Wallabies teammates when they get together for up to 14 weeks of the year (as per World Rugby Regulation 9).

 Not only would that improve depth for the Wallabies, but it would help to restore true competition to Super Rugby and bring back the fans.
-Having an *actual competition*, despite the lack of many Springboks, certainly hasn't deterred fans in South Africa:
+Having an *actual competition*, despite the absence of many Springboks, certainly hasn't deterred fans in South Africa:

 >"Over 1.6 million fans will have attended games by the time the final whistle is blown to crown the 2022/23 champions.
 >